m0zgen/zbld/README.md

 - You want to block ads and malware domains on your network.
 - zDNS can be used as `blackhole` or `abusehole` DNS server.

-> [!CAUTION]
-> If `inverse` option is enabled (see below), then zDNS will converted from zero trust server to blacklist server, where `hosts.txt` and host URLs
-> is a list of blocked domains.

 ## Features

 - Whitelisted domains from `hosts.txt` will be resolved to real IP address.